 In May 2008 Dr. Lett was invited to the first Lett Biology Graduate Student Symposium where we were able to formally recognize and honor his contributions to the department with a plaque presented to him during the luncheon.

 Dr. Patrick Lett received a B.Sc. in Biology and Mathematics from the University of Guelph, and subsequently a Ph.D. in Biology at Dalhousie in 1979.
 In May of 1992, Dr. Lett was also awarded an honorary Doctorate of Law from Dalhousie.
 Dr. Lett has been active in Biology, Finance, and Applied Mathematics.

-This year will mark the 11th Annual Lett Symposium.
-This research symposium is a daylong event that will take place on Friday April 6th (2018) in the Dalhousie Student Union Building (Council Chambers & Room 224).
+This year will mark the 13th Annual Lett Symposium.
+This research symposium is a daylong event the date is yet to be determined.
 It is organized by biology graduate students and is for biology graduate students.
-This year’s keynote speaker will be Dr. Helga Guderley.

 The Lett Fund

 In 1992, Dr. Lett established the Patrick F. Lett Graduate Students Assistance Bursary to provide further funding opportunities for biology graduate students.
 Its purpose is to assist biology graduate students in financial need either in emergency situations or with the loss of previous sources of support.
 Awarded bursaries can be used to support the student's research, living expenses, tuition, books, lodging and travel that relates to his or her research.
 The criterion is need.
 Application forms and guidelines are emailed to all graduate students several times a year and are available in the Biology Department Main Office.
 Many graduate students in our department have completed their degree thanks to Dr. Lett’s generous support.